Families of children with disabilities entering kindergarten in September 2019 need to take part in two processes. They are:

 School Location Letter

-Starting in mid-June, you may receive a green notice in the mail.
+Starting in May, you may receive a green notice in the mail.
 This is the school location letter.
 This letter will list your child’s recommended special education services and the school that will provide these services.

 Most children with IEPs receive special education services in the school they would go to if they did not have IEPs.